 How We Show Up: Reclaiming Family, Friendship, and Community

 In our July 20/20 Book Club selection, How We Show Up, community curator and activist Mia Birdsong shows that what separates us isn’t only the ever-present injustices built around race, class, gender, values, and beliefs, but also our denial of our interdependence and need for belonging.
-Read the book and join us for a virtual book talk with Mia on July 28 to discuss how we can reclaim family, friendship, and community to achieve a more liberated well-being.
+Read the book and join us for a virtual book talk with Mia, in conversation with Veronica Chambers, on July 28 to discuss how we can reclaim family, friendship, and community to achieve a more liberated well-being.

 About How We Show Up: